Our brand new album, Afrika Love, is out now! Buy it here!

-Alchemy Sound Project’s first release, Further Explorations, is cited as one of the best CD’s of 2016 by Downbeat Magazine and Britain’s UKVibe Magazine.
+Alchemy Sound Project’s first release, Further Explorations, was cited as one of the best CD’s of 2016 by Downbeat Magazine and Britain’s UKVibe Magazine.

-Erica Lindsay and the ensemble, Alchemy Sound Project, are proud recipients of the Chamber Music America 2017 New Jazz Works Commission, made possible with the generous support of the Doris Duke Foundation.
+Erica Lindsay and Alchemy Sound Project were proud recipients of the Chamber Music America 2017 New Jazz Works Commission, made possible with the generous support of the Doris Duke Foundation.

 Erica was a recipient of the Composer Now 2017 Creative Residencies selection, in partnership with The Pocantico Center of the Rockefeller Brothers Fund and the Asian Cultural Council.
 She collaborated with Tibetan choreographer/dance artist Wangjia Zhaxi in a weeklong residency in November 2017.

-Sumi was a recipient of the 2016 Music Alive: New Partnership Residency grant, through New Music USA, where she served as composer in residence with the South Dakota Symphony Orchestra under the direction David Delta Geir.
-Several of her original works were premiered including Full Circle for Orchestra and Mingus Mood; Jazz Musings on a Theme for the Dakota Wind Quartet.
+Sumi was a recipient of the 2016 Music Alive: New Partnership Residency grant, through New Music USA, where she served as composer in residence with the South Dakota Symphony Orchestra, under the direction of David Delta Geir.
+Several of her original works were premiered, including Full Circle for Orchestra and Mingus Mood; Jazz Musings on a Theme for the Dakota Wind Quartet.